The Importance of Versioning with PoliciesWhat is policy versioning?Policy versioning is the practice of ...

 At the simplest level, there are a number of key ‘asks’ that these policies require an organization to implement – in order to achieve successful accreditations, or perhaps keep receiving incentive payments or licenses for business.

 So It’s important (both legally and competitively) to keep up to date with the rules, policies and regulations and even more so in many cases to make sure your employees are aware of this Policy Change.

 Rising to the challenge

-To keep pace with Policy Change and regulation, an organisation can choose to take a number of approaches.
+To keep pace with Policy Change and regulation, an organization can choose to take a number of approaches.
 Firstly, they could gather the latest policies together and use email, group mailboxes or postings on company intranets to disperse the message to those who need to read it.

 Training systems can be used.
 Again, the challenge faced is to engage the audience easily and allow the organisation to measure successful implementation.
 A typical problem here is that the user experience will take the colleague from an email, to a training login, to a catalogue of training, to a course and finally to a quiz.
 Often, then back again to fill in central spreadsheet to show completion!
-While training is often made mandatory within organisations to overcome this pain, the user experience will still be poor and the difficulty faced in tracking and sharing data about task completion is unnecessarily high.
+While training is often made mandatory within organizations to overcome this pain, the user experience will still be poor and the difficulty faced in tracking and sharing data about task completion is unnecessarily high.

-So its clear that the problem isn’t the message being delivered (the new policy) it is the method of delivery.
+So it's clear that the problem isn’t the message being delivered (the new policy) it is the method of delivery.
 Instead of suffering a lack of control and disengaging your staff, if you have SharePoint, there is a SharePoint Policy Management short-cut!

 Is your SharePoint content read on time and by the right people?